๐Ÿ”” Pennsylvania Eviction Notice Laws

 โฐ 15 Days

-For lease violations other than non-payment of rent, Pennsylvania requires a 15-day notice when the lease term is one year or longer.
-This notice must describe the violation and give the tenant 15 days to cure the violation or vacate.
-Common violations include unauthorized pets, unauthorized occupants, excessive noise, property damage, and other lease breaches.
+For lease violations other than non-payment, Pennsylvania requires a 15-day notice when the lease term is one year or longer.
+The notice must describe the violation and give the tenant 15 days to cure or vacate.

 • โœ… Must specifically describe the lease violation